kubapeter/portfolio/Coursera Courses/Specializations/Programming in Java: A Hands-on Introduction/README.md

 ## Remarks
 - The philosophy of the whole specialization is learning by doing.
 There are no videos, all the concepts are taught by code examples, and coding puzzles.
 - A very well documented specialization.
-From its pdf documents one can really get a deep insight of what happens in the course.
+From its pdf documents one can really get a deep insight into the course.